-Genome: is the genetic material of the organism.
+- Genome: is the genetic material of the organism.
 It consists of DNA and RNA.
 The genome includes the complete genetic material, which means that it comprehends codifying and non-codifying regions.
-In terms of human's genome, it has over 3000 million base pairs.

-Chromosome: is the structure in which DNA is organised.
-Humans have 23 pairs of chromosomes.
-22 are used to organise our genome in terms of hereditary information, and 1 chromosome is for our gender (XX in case of females, and XY for males).

-DNA sequencing: is the process of determining the base pairs that constitute a DNA sequence.
+In terms of human's genome, it has over 3000 million base pairs. - Chromosome: is the structure in which DNA is organised.
+Humans have 23 chromosomes.
+22 are used to organise our genome in terms of hereditary information, and 1 chromosome is for our gender (XX in case of females, and XY for males). - DNA sequencing: is the process of determining the base pairs that constitute a DNA sequence.
 DNA has 4 types of bases: A, T, G, C, which are paired as: A-T, G-C (base pairs).
 Within sequencing, determining the order is important as well.
+In other words, mutation is not necessarily bad.
+Every single one of us has mutations on its genomend
-In other words, it includes any method or technology that is used to determine the order of the four bases: adenine, guanine, cytosine and thymine.

-Mutation: it occurs when a DNA gene is damaged or not encoded as it would have to be.
-For example, when bases are not correctly paired, of they have changed their order.
+- it includes any method or technology that is used to determine the order of the four bases: adenine, guanine, cytosine and thymine. - Mutation: it occurs when a DNA gene is damaged or not encoded as it would have to be.
+For example, when bases are not correctly paired, they have changed their order.
 As a consequence, a different characteristic may appear in the organism.
-Please note: a mutation is not necessarily bad.
-Every single one of us has mutations on its genome.
+Please note: a